NoharOSP/Perfect_Works_Build/README.md

 ### Stat changes:

 Xenogears is frankly; terribly balanced.
 Not exactly its fault in particular, Squaresoft games were all infamous for this, even their well-balanced games like Chrono Trigger had hiccups.
 Most of the cast has been rebalanced primarily around Billy and Emeralda as they’re frankly the most balanced party members in the game across gears and on-foot.
 Buffs are the priority!
-There are some necessary nerfs we begrudgingly made, but we really wanted to focus on bugging the roster.
+There are some necessary nerfs we begrudgingly made, but we really wanted to focus on buffing the roster.
 The issue with the roster's balance, primarily a bunch of not useful options and characters, was where the focus was.
 Characters and gears will be discussed in the same sections.

 Elly:
 - Hit 7 to 10